July Monarchy: Final years (1846–1848)

 The 1846 harvest was poor, in France as elsewhere (especially Ireland, but also Galicia and Bohemia).
 A rise in the price of wheat, the dietary staple of the common people, provoked a food shortage, while purchasing power decreased.
 The resulting fall in domestic consumption led to a crisis of industrial overproduction.
 This in turn immediately led to massive lay-offs, and thus to a large withdrawal of savings, leading to a banking crisis.
 Bankruptcies multiplied, and stock prices on the stock exchanges collapsed.
 The government reacted by importing Russian wheat, which created a negative balance of trade.
 The program of public works therefore stopped, including attempts to improve France's coastal defenses.

-Robert Peel's government in Britain collapsed in 1846 after disputes over the Corn Laws, bringing the Liberals back into government led by Lord Russell and Lord Palmerston.
+Robert Peel's government in Britain collapsed in 1846 after disputes over the Corn Laws, bringing the Whigs back into government led by Lord John Russell and Lord Palmerston.
 The appointment of Lord Palmerston was regarded as a threat to France.
-Guizot's effort to bring about rapprochement with Britain in the early 1840s was virtually undone by the Affair of the Spanish Marriages, which broke out that year after Palmerston attempted to wed the Spanish queen to a member of the House of Saxe-Coburg and Gotha rather than to a member of the House of Bourbon, as Guizot and his British counterparts had agreed to earlier in the 1840s.
+Guizot's effort to bring about rapprochement with Britain in the early 1840s was virtually undone by the Affair of the Spanish Marriages, which broke out that year after Palmerston attempted to wed the Spanish queen to a member of the House of Saxe-Coburg and Gotha rather than to a member of the House of Orléans, as Guizot and his British counterparts had agreed to earlier in the 1840s.

 Henceforth, there was an increase in workers' demonstrations, with riots in the Buzançais in 1847.
 In Roubaix, a city in the industrial north, 60% of the workers were unemployed.
 At the same time, the regime was marred by several political scandals (Teste–Cubières corruption scandal, revealed in May 1847, or Charles de Choiseul-Praslin's suicide after having murdered his wife, daughter of Horace Sébastiani).

 Since the right of association was strictly restricted, and public meetings prohibited after 1835, the Opposition was paralyzed.
 In order to sidestep this law, political dissidents used civil funerals of their comrades as occasions of public demonstrations.
 Family celebrations and banquets also served as pretexts for gatherings.
 At the end of the regime, the campagne des banquets took place in all of the big cities of France.
 Louis-Philippe firmly reacted to this threat, and prohibited the final banquet, which was to be held on 14 January 1848.
 Postponed to 22 February, this banquet would provoke the February 1848 Revolution.